sergejsvisockis/order-service/README.md

 Caffeine cache provides a robust capabilities to achieve a higher performance especially due to its circular buffer data structure-based implementation.

-When it comes to a high number of writes then due to the fact that the database connection opening is quite an expensive operation a proper connection pooling mechanism has to be in place.
+When it comes to a high number of writes then because the database connection opening is quite expensive operation a proper connection pooling mechanism has to be in place.
-Since the high load is in place only once er quarter (3 months) there is not need for an additional batch save neither queuing with scheduling mechanism commonly applied ion this case scenario.
+Since the high load is in place only once per quarter (3 months) there is no need for an additional batch save neither queuing with a scheduling mechanism commonly applied in this case scenario.
 At the same time if non-functional requirements do eventually change and the load increases up to the 10k requests per second daily then perhaps it would make sense to have a batching and queuing mechanism.
-In that case it would also make sense to make a database sharding.
-This particular case if pretty straightforward and the connection pooling is more than enough.
+In that case, it would also make sense to make a database sharding.
+This particular case is pretty straightforward and the connection pooling is more than enough.

-There is also no place for a CQRS since the number of read and write operations is almost the same with minor deviation of 2-3k during the peak.
+There is also no place for a CQRS since the number of read and write operations is almost the same with a minor deviation of 2-3k during the peak.
 Also, considering that it takes place only once in 3 months the CQRS will lead to an accidental complexity meanwhile increasing the support cost.
 It would also be challenging to achieve a strong consistency.